-Wet’suwet’en Nation needs your support!
+Wet’suwet’en need your support!
 Donate to the legal defence fund to support Indigenous rights and sovereignty over unceded territories.

 “Coastal GasLink has repeatedly flouted the conditions that were spelled out in their previous certificate, and shown only contempt for our people.
 My cousins are listed among the Murdered and Missing Women and Girls (MMIWG), BC must not be allowed to bend the rules to facilitate operations that are a threat to the safety of Wet’suwet’en women.”